 Welch says his wife cried for an hour.
 She probably went to bed exhausted, and her frustrated husband went out for a drink.

 How was he going to lose Mary?.
 The money was the straw that broke the camel's back but George is shown to be a generally miserable person who hates his life the entire film.
-I know he gains some appreciation for it at the end, but it's not because Clarance caused him to count his blessings, rather that he showed George how his "sacrifices" were worth it and that his friends weren't the terrible people the cynical George seemed to think they were.
+I know he gains some appreciation for it at the end, but it's not because Clarence caused him to count his blessings, rather that he showed George how his "sacrifices" were worth it and that his friends weren't the terrible people the cynical George seemed to think they were.
 The "no man is a failure who has friends" moral seems to say that even if you fail financially, you can still be considered a spiritual success, but it doesn't really fit the film because until George made the choice to be the fall guy for his alcoholic uncle, he was a success on every level.
 Though given that he's entirely to blame for his situation by choosing not to invest in Sam Wainwright's business and refusing to let his brother take over the Building & Loan even though he wanted to, I think George either actually enjoyed feeling like a put-upon martyr or was subconsciously too afraid of failing to seriously pursue his goals.

 He was going to lose Mary because he was going to go to prison.
-And there are plenty of times when George is shown to be enjoying himself (the prom dance, his flirting with Mary afterwards, even his honeymoon when he has just all of his honeymoon savings) so the idea that he is just a generally miserable person is not valid.
+And there are plenty of times when George is shown to be enjoying himself (the prom dance, his flirting with Mary afterwards, even his honeymoon when he has just given up all of his honeymoon savings), so the idea that he is just a generally miserable person is not valid.
 George doesn't invest in Sam Wainwright's business because he doesn't trust it to make a profit and he doesn't want to risk anything on a dodgy business venture.
 And he doesn't let his brother take over the Building and Loan because his brother at the time is married and has been offered a better job with his father-in-law's business.
 (His brother doesn't seem to protest too much about this decision).
 Finally, George's life isn't as rosy as you are making out, it's implied that he isn't earning enough at the Building and Loan to keep his family in comfort (there is a comment about his children not being as well-dressed as other children at the school) and his house started out as a wreck at the beginning of the film and has still not been properly fixed by the end.

 The point of the story IS that George learns to appreciate the life that he has, because it turns out to be, ahem, "wonderful" after all.
 So yes, he does have a lot to appreciate, and learns to do so at the end.

-George may "have it all" on paper, but his business is teetering on the edge of bankruptcy/dissolvancy, his home is old, problematic, and drafty, his townpeople's gratitude has been quiet albeit given, and he fears that losing his livelihood, plus the criminal charge of theft, means he fails his role as provider for his family.
+George may "have it all" on paper, but his business is teetering on the edge of bankruptcy/insolvency, his home is old, problematic, and drafty, his townspeople's gratitude has been quiet albeit given, and he fears that losing his livelihood, plus the criminal charge of theft, means he fails his role as provider for his family.
 It's possible it's his fear of disappointing Mary that hurts him the most; only the vision of "Pottersville Mary" as sad, lonely, bitter, let him see the final truth.

 Would someone claiming to be a supernatural creature be that unusual to someone who works in a bar?